 Leadership capacity and capability

-The principal dentist had the capacity and skills to deliver high-quality, sustainable care.
+We found the practice leaders had the capacity and skills to deliver high-quality, sustainable care.

 They were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.